Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 What about socks?

 You should never go hiking with the first socks you find in your drawer!
-You should carefully select a pair according to the material, size, and thickness.
+You should handpick a pair according to the material, size, and thickness.

 You can have the best hiking boots in the world, if your socks don’t fit, you won’t be comfortable.